BeamNG/mediashare/README.md

 - Nginx front webserver redirecting to N read only tornado webservers
 - N tornado read only webservers which handle the file transfers via Nginx's 'send-file'
-- One write only tornad webserver which handles the uploads and data changes
+- One write only tornado webserver which handles the uploads and data changes

 ### Software stack